Infineon/mtb-example-btstack-freertos-findme/README.md

 This example uses the board's default configuration.
 See the kit user guide to ensure that the board is configured correctly.

-**Note:** The PSoC&trade; 6 Wi-Fi Bluetooth&reg; pioneer kit (CY8CKIT-062-WIFI-BT) ships with KitProg2 installed.
+**Note:** The PSoC&trade; 6 Wi-Fi Bluetooth&reg; pioneer kit (CY8CKIT-062-WIFI-BT) and The PSoC&trade; 6 Bluetooth&reg; LE pioneer kit (CY8CKIT-062-BLE) ships with KitProg2 installed.
 The ModusToolbox&trade; software requires KitProg3.
 Before using this code example, make sure that the board is upgraded to KitProg3.
 The tool and instructions are available in the [Firmware Loader](https://github.com/Infineon/Firmware-loader) GitHub repository.
-If you do not upgrade, you will see an error such as "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".
+If you do not upgrade, you will see an error like "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".

 The AIROC&trade; CYW20829 Bluetooth&reg; kit (CYW920829M2EVB-01) ships with KitProg3 version 2.30 installed.
 The ModusToolbox™ software requires KitProg3 with latest version 2.40.
 Before using this code example, make sure that the board is upgraded to KitProg3.
 The tool and instructions are available in the Firmware Loader GitHub repository.
 If you do not upgrade, you will see an error such as "unable to find CMSIS-DAP device" or "KitProg firmware is out of date".
 ## Software setup

 This code example consists of two parts: a locator and a target.

-For the locator, download and install the LightBlue® app for [iOS](https://apps.apple.com/us/app/lightblue/id557428110) or [Android](https://play.google.com/store/apps/details?id=com.punchthrough.lightblueexplorer&gl=US).
+For the locator, download and install the AIROC&trade; Bluetooth&reg; Connect App on your [Android](https://play.google.com/store/apps/details?id=com.infineon.airocbluetoothconnect) or [iOS](https://apps.apple.com/in/app/airoc-bluetooth-connect-app/id6443702288) phone.
+Scan the following QR codes from your mobile phone to download the AIROC&trade; Bluetooth&reg; Connect app.

+![](./images/qr.png)

 You can also use other Android or iOS apps that support the IAS service.

-Scan the following QR codes from your mobile phone to download the LightBlue app.

-![](./images/qr.png)

 Install a terminal emulator if you don't have one. instructions in this document use [Tera Term](https://ttssh2.osdn.jp/index.html.en). all other required software come bundled with the Eclipse IDE for ModusToolbox&trade; software.